Read the committee members' biographies and registered interests.

 Dr Stephen Smith, BSc MPhil MB BChir PhD MRCP

-MRC Post-doctoral Clinical Research Fellow, University of Cambridge
+MRC post-doctoral clinical research fellow, University of Cambridge

 Stephen is a clinical academic working at the University of Cambridge and EMBL-European Bioinformatics Institute.
 His clinical training is as a clinical pharmacologist and dermatologist at Addenbrookes in Cambridge.

 Following a BSc in virology and PhD in Immuno-genomics from Edinburgh, he completed his medical degree in Cambridge, early clinical training at Addenbrookes and then MPhil from the Cambridge department of Applied Mathematics and Theoretical Physics.
 He went on to pursue an academic clinical career focused on applying bioinformatics to cancer biology.
-He has an ongoing interest in the application of computational modeling and machine learning techniques to healthcare datasets including to health economics and health technology.
-He joined committee B in 2017.

 Professor Nicky J Welton BSc MSc PhD

-Professor of Statistical and Health Economic Modelling, University of Bristol
+Professor of statistical and health economic modelling, University of Bristol

-Her research interests include: methods for evidence synthesis in health technology assessment, network meta-analysis, extrapolating survival curves, bias adjustment in evidence synthesis, use of evidence in economic models, and value of information analysis.
+Her research interests include methods for evidence synthesis in health technology assessment, network meta-analysis, extrapolating survival curves, bias adjustment in evidence synthesis, use of evidence in economic models, and value of information analysis.